Universality of shocks in conserved driven single-file motions with bottlenecks

 As specific examples, we consider (i) Case I: $N^*=L$ and (ii) Case II: $N^*=N_0$.
 Since $\beta_\text{eff} > 0$, and using PNC, we must have (i) $N_0 \leq 2L$ or $0 \leq \mu \leq 2$ for $N^* = L$, corresponding to a finite carrying capacity of the reservoir for a given size $L$ of the TASEP lane; (ii) no such constraint on $N_0$ appears when $N^* = N_0$, allowing the model to accommodate any number of particles, i.e., $0 \leq \mu < \infty$, implying unrestricted carrying capacity of the reservoir.
 See also Refs.~\cite{sourav1,sourav2} in this context.
 Only for $N^* = L$ (but not for $N^* = N_0$), our model admits the particle-hole symmetry: $\alpha \leftrightarrow \beta$ and $\mu \leftrightarrow 2 - \mu$; see Supplemental Material (SM)~\cite{sm} for details.

+Generically the TASEP lane in the present model can be in spatially homogeneous or inhomogeneous steady states. {The former class consists of the low-density (LD) and high-density (HD) phases, with bulk densities lesser and greater than $1/2$, respectively.} The inhomogeneous steady states can be a single localized DW (LDW), in which the stationary density is macroscopically nonuniform, which is static in time, or a pair of delocalized DWs (DDWs), in which density shocks are {\em moving} along the TASEP lane.
+There is however no maximal current (MC) phase (with bulk density 1/2), unlike in other models for open TASEP~\cite{blythe,kolomeisky-TASEP-phase} or TASEPs with finite resources~\cite{reser1,reser2,reser3,astik-parna,sourav1,astik-erwin,sourav2,jindal-arvind,arvind1,sourav3,kavcic2025}.

-We show that generically for sufficiently large $\alpha,\,\beta$, and $\mu$, the defect in the TASEP lane can induce DWs that have {\em universal shapes}, independent of $\alpha,\,\beta,\,\mu$, and the form of $f$, {\em always} located at the midpoint of the TASEP lane, with their heights depending {\em solely} on $q$.
-Rather intriguingly, such a DW is necessarily associated with a pair of \textit{nonuniversal} boundary layers (BLs) depending on model parameters at the two ends of the TASEP lane, in contrast to usual TASEPs with open boundaries~\cite{blythe} or with finite resources~\cite{reser1,reser2,reser3,astik-parna,sourav1,astik-erwin,sourav2}.
-Thus, measurement of such a DW tells us {\em nothing} about $\alpha,\,\beta,\,\mu,\,f$, and is reminiscent of universal critical phenomena~\cite{chaikin}.
-Identification of this DW phase, dubbed the universal DW (UDW) phase, which replaces the maximal current (MC) phase, and the role of {\em two} BLs in UDW formation are the principal results in this Letter.
-For other choices of $\alpha,\,\beta$, conventional DWs without BLs emerge, induced by either by the defect or reservoir.
-Lastly, a pair of {\em nonuniversal delocalized domain walls} (DDWs) appear for $\alpha,\,\beta$ on a curve in the $\alpha$-$\beta$ plane, determined by the {\em competition} between the reservoir and defect.
+We show that for sufficiently large $\alpha,\,\beta$, and $\mu$, the defect in the TASEP lane can induce DWs that have {\em universal shapes}, independent of $\alpha,\,\beta,\,\mu$, and the form of $f$, {\em always} localized at the midpoint of the TASEP lane, with their heights depending {\em solely} on $q$.
+We call this DW a {\em universal} DW (UDW).
+Any measurement of a UDW tells us {\em nothing} about $\alpha,\,\beta,\,\mu,\,f$, and is reminiscent of universal critical phenomena~\cite{chaikin}.
+Rather intriguingly, such a UDW is necessarily associated with a pair of \textit{nonuniversal} boundary layers (BLs) depending on model parameters at the two ends of the TASEP lane, in contrast to usual TASEPs with open boundaries~\cite{blythe} or with finite resources~\cite{reser1,reser2,reser3,astik-parna,sourav1,astik-erwin,sourav2}.
+For other choices of $\alpha,\,\beta$, conventional localized DWs without BLs emerge, induced either by the defect or the reservoir, which depend on various model parameters and hence are {\em nonuniversal}.
+Lastly, a pair of DDWs with {\em nonuniversal} profiles appear for $\alpha,\,\beta$ on a curve in the $\alpha$-$\beta$ plane, determined by the {\em competition} between the reservoir and the defect.
+Identification of the UDW phase, which replaces the maximal current (MC) phase, and the role of {\em two nonuniversal} BLs in UDW formation are the principal results in this Letter.
+As discussed below, these results can be explained by considering the TASEP lane to consist of {\em two} sub-lanes connected cyclically at the reservoir and point defect site, together with particle and current conservation.

 For very low values of $\mu$, the bulk of the TASEP lane remains in the low-density (LD) phase.
 As $\mu$ rises, it moves to DW phases, controlled either by the defect or the reservoir, eventually reaching the high-density (HD) phase at large $\mu$; see movies~1 and~2 in SM~\cite{sm}.
 See the phase diagrams in Fig.~\ref{pd} in the $\alpha$-$\beta$ plane for various $\mu$-values with $q=0.1$, for both $N^{*} = L,\,N_{0}$, which differ significantly from that of an open TASEP~\cite{blythe}.